 - Periodically review the Program Ending Date on your current I-20.
 Be sure to have a valid I-20.
 Your I-20 is automatically TERMINATED after your Program Ending Date.
 Always report your intent to extend your program by completing the Request for Extension Form, at least 30 days prior to the expiration date indicated on your I-20.
 You must transfer to another school or depart the U.S. within 60 days of your Program Ending Date.

-If you wish to extend your program to complete your course work, it is your resonsibility to contact the International Advisor BEFORE your Program Ending Date.
+If you wish to extend your program to complete your course work, it is your responsibility to contact the West Language Academy Coordinator BEFORE your Program Ending Date.
 Failure to do so prior to expiration will result in TERMINATION of your I-20.
 If your I-20 is TERMINATED, you will need to request Reinstatement to student status.
 The application fee is $300 and approval from USCIS is not guaranteed.

 - Do not engage in unauthorized employment.
 Off-campus employment is not permitted.